ColumbiaDVMM/CDC/README.md

 ### Introduction

-Convolutional-De-Convolutional Networks (CDC) is a deep learning framework for precise temporal action localization in untrimmed long videos.
+Convolutional-De-Convolutional Networks (CDC) is a deep learning framework for per-frame labeling and precise temporal action localization in untrimmed long videos.

-This code has been tested on Ubuntu 14.04 with a single NVIDIA GeForce GTX TITAN X.
+This code has been tested on Ubuntu 14.04 with a single NVIDIA GeForce GTX TITAN X card.

 Please use "GitHub Issues" to ask questions or report bugs.
 Thanks.